Florence Court: History

 The baroque plasterwork in the library and study at the front of the house appear to date from an earlier period to the rich rococo plasterwork in the dining room, drawing room and stair hall on the western side of the house, and the floorboards in these two rooms differ in width from those elsewhere in the house.
 It is conjectured that the central block may have been completed in two phases, with the rooms at the back of the house, along with the Venetian room, finished by 1764, when John Cole's son, Lord Mount Florence, held a famous housewarming party.

 The colonnades and pavilions were built c.
 1771 and are attributed to the Italian engineer and architect Davis Ducart.
 These are built of dressed sandstone as opposed to the rendered limestone rubble of the central block.
 The south and stable yards are by the mason Andrew Lambert.
 The Introduction to the Enniskillen Papers proposes there may have been an addition stage to completing the front we know today, pointing out that the heavily rusticated window dressings may have been 'an afterthought by another, less accomplished hand'.
 They do not feature on the facade shown on the 1768 estate map; the introduction suggests further work may have been 'a vain attempt to harmonise [the central block] with the sophisticated cut-stone of the links and pavilions'.

 Whether there was a final phase is a matter of conjecture.
 The 1979 National Trust guidebook points out the similarity between the unusual pedimented doorcase at Florence Court with the doorcase of the now ruinous Nixon Hall at nearby Gransha (built c.
 1780).
 Major improvements were made on the estate c.
 1778–80.
 These included the landscaping of the park by William King and his laying out of the new drive, and the building of the Grand Gates.

 Florence Court was the seat of the Earls of Enniskillen until 1973.
-The 5th Earl of Enniskillen transferred the house and fourteen acres surrounding it to the National Trust in 1953.
+John Henry Michael Cole, 5th Earl of Enniskillen transferred the house and fourteen acres surrounding it to the National Trust in 1953.
 In 1955 a devastating fire destroyed the upper floors of the house.
 Sir Albert Richardson was entrusted with leading the National Trust's restoration and extensive efforts have since returned Florence Court to much of its former glory.
 Some rooms on the upper floors, however, remain closed.

 Description

-The house features exquisite Rococo decoration and fine Irish furniture, many pieces of which were acquired for the property by the National Trust and others loaned from other Irish houses.
-The majority of the original furnishings were removed when the Cole family moved to Perthshire in 1973 but many were returned at the bequest of the Dowager Countess of Enniskillen on her death in 1998.
+The house features exquisite Rococo decoration.
+It also features fine Irish furniture, many pieces of which were acquired for the property by the National Trust and others loaned from other Irish houses.
+The majority of the original furnishings were removed when the Cole family moved to Perthshire in 1973 but many were returned at the bequest of Nancy Cole, Dowager Countess of Enniskillen on her death in 1998.